Agoo: Geography

-Agoo and La Union are part of the Ilocos Region, which is located on the narrow plain between the Cordillera Central and the South China Sea.
-Agoo itself is one of the southern municipalities and is bounded on the north by Aringay, on the east by the municipality of Tubao further up the foothills of the Cordilleras, and on the south by Santo Tomas.
-Agoo's western shores consist of a long beach facing Lingayen Gulf and South China Sea.
+Situated 34.16 km from the provincial capital San Fernando, and 232.97 km from the country's capital city of Manila, Agoo is a coastal municipality located on a narrow plain between the foothills of the Cordillera Central and the Lingayen Gulf, also known as the South China Sea.
+It has a land area of 52.84 square kilometers or 20.40 square miles, which constitutes 3.52% of La Union's total area.
+Agoo is one of the southern municipalities of the province and is bordered on the north by Aringay, on the east by Tubao, which lies further up the foothills of the Cordilleras, and on the south by Sto.
+Tomas.
+The western shores of Agoo consist of a long beach facing the Lingayen Gulf and the South China Sea.